bkandel/PICSL_Howto/lab-citizenship.md

 </div>
 </section><!-- /#table-of-contents -->

+Note: Emails are intentionally not included here, as this page is publicly viewable.
+You should be able to find all of them by asking around or looking in the [Penn directory](http://www.upenn.edu/directories/).

 ## Check-In and Check-Out
 When you arrive at the lab, you need to talk to Michelle.
 There are several things you need to take care of: